 I often claimed to be agnostic in my early twenties because that seemed to be less offensive to people.
 But Stephen Colbert’s assessment of agnostics as “Atheist[s] without balls” has stuck with me.
 So, I’m an atheist, and that’s okay.
 Deriving from the ancient Greek word ‘atheos,’ atheism means ‘without-theism.’

 The Black Community and Jeezus

 “In reference to the Pew study, we know that African-Americans are far more likely to confidently believe in God when compared with whites and Hispanics.
 More than three-quarters of African Americans say they are absolutely certain there is a God, compared with less than two-thirds of whites and Hispanics who say the same.”

-Throughout my career, I’ve been asked what church I attend or even brought into prayer sessions when in all black professional settings.
-It is just assumed that I am Christian, or a Muslim since I’m a brotha with a beard (My lady calls me a hipster, and I deny that claim despite my love of craft beer and beard oil.)
-One woman I dated asked me out on a first date and suggested that for our first date, we should go to church.
+I’ve been asked what church I attend or even brought into prayer sessions when in all black professional settings throughout my career.
+It is just assumed that I am Christian or a Muslim since I’m a brotha with a beard (My lady calls me a hipster, and I deny that claim despite my love of craft beer and beard oil.)
+One woman I dated asked me out on a first date and suggested that we should go to church for our first date.
 We did date, and I never stepped foot inside a church with her.
 Another young black woman I dated had been receiving counseling from her pastor.
 Her male pastor seemed to have an obsession with the fact that she was fornicating with a ‘heathen’ like myself.
 I told her, “It just looks like your pastor is jealous and wants you for himself.”

 This same young woman was going through an ugly custody battle with an ex and had recently lost her corporate job.
 She was struggling to pay the bills like many young black professionals, not from an upper-middle-class background.
 She should have been seeking mental health services from a licensed and trained mental health professional, not from a pastor trying to lay his hands on her.
 If you know what I mean